brainbook-space/brainbook_core/app/fg/README.md

  - `lib` is reusable code that's specific to frontend.
  - `shell-window` is the primary shell UI of Beaker.
+ - `getDisplayMedia` is the enhanced function for brainbook to share screen.

  ## RPC